Microfluidics for Biomedical Innovation 2025

 Professor Chwee Teck Lim

-NUS Society Chair Professor, Department of Biomedical Engineering, Institute for Health Innovation & Technology (iHealthtech), Mechanobiology Institute, National University of Singapore
+Professor & Director, Institute for Health Innovation & Technology, National University of Singapore

-Professor Chwee Teck LIM is the NUS Society Chair Professor of Biomedical Engineering and Director of the Institute for Health Innovation and Technology at the National University of Singapore.
-His research interest is in the development of microfluidic technologies for applications in disease diagnosis and health monitoring.
-He has co-authored over 470 journal publications and is also a serial entrepreneur having started six companies.
-Prof Lim is an Elected Fellow of seven academies including the US National Academy of Inventors, IUPESM, AIMBE, IAMBE, AAET, among others.
-He and his team have garnered numerous research awards and honours including Asia’s Most Influential Scientist, Highly Cited Researcher, Asian Scientists 100, Wall Street Journal Asian Innovation Award (Gold) and the President's Technology Award among others.
+Professor Chwee Teck Lim is the NUSS Chair Professor and Director of the Institute for Health Innovation and Technology at the National University of Singapore.
+His research interests are in human disease mechanobiology and wearable microfluidic biomedical technologies.
+He has coauthored over 500 journal publications and cofounded six startups.
+Prof Lim and his team have garnered over 120 research awards and honors including being elected fellow in nine academies including the UK Royal Society, Nature Lifetime Achievement Award for Mentoring in Science, ASEAN Outstanding Engineering Achievement Award, Asian Scientists 100, Wall Street Journal Asian Innovation Award and the President's Technology Award.

 Professor David Weitz